GOLDEN RULES FOR ALL MEMBERS

 40) Pike Season: Pike fishing is only allowed on Association waters between: 1st November and 15th March

-41) When fishing for Pike minimum 15 lb line must be used with a minimum 20lb wire trace of at least 18 inches.
-Forceps and wire cutters should be carried and used when necessary.
+41) When fishing for Pike, minimum 15 lb line must be used with a minimum 20lb wire trace of at least 18 inches, but 20 to 22 inches preferred.
+Long reach forceps and long reach side cutters must be carried and used when necessary.

 42) Live bait may only be used if they have been captured from the water being fished.
 No fish in excess of six inches shall be used as live bait on Association waters.